mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter0.md

 The first place you can go to learn more about NativeScript is by reading our book, [The NativeScript Book](https://nativescript.org/book), available *FREE* from Telerik.

-There is also a huge community around NativeScript, we've compiled a brief list of additoinal resources below.
+There is also a huge community around NativeScript, we've compiled a brief list of additional resources below.

 * Official NativeScript website: [https://nativescript.org](https://nativescript.org)
 * NativeScript Playground: [https://play.nativescript.org](https://play.nativescript.org)